zhuorantan/teslausb/doc/OneStepSetup.md

 1. Flash the [latest image release](https://github.com/marcone/teslausb/releases) using Etcher or similar.

 1. Mount the card again, and in the `boot` directory create a `teslausb_setup_variables.conf` file to export the same environment variables normally needed for manual setup (including archive info, Wifi, and push notifications (if desired).
-A sample conf file is located in the `boot` folder on the SD card.
+A sample conf file is located in the `boot` folder on the SD card, but check https://github.com/marcone/teslausb/blob/main-dev/pi-gen-sources/00-teslausb-tweaks/files/teslausb_setup_variables.conf.sample for the latest version of the config file.

     The file should contain the entries below at a minimum, but **replace with your own values**.
 Be sure that your WiFi SSID and password are properly quoted and/or escaped according to [bash quoting  rules](https://www.gnu.org/software/bash/manual/bash.html#Quoting), and that in addition any `&`, `/` and `\` are also escaped by prefixing them with a `\`.
     If the password does not contain a single quote character, you can enclose the entire password in single quotes, like so: